AlexandriasLibrary/PingCommander/README.md

 ![Prompts](https://github.com/AlexandriasLibrary/PingCommander/blob/main/Images/Prompts.png)

-Troubleshooting tips:
+# Troubleshooting tips:
-Make sure you are launching it by right clicking the script and selecting "Run with Powershell"
+<p>Make sure you are launching it by right clicking the script and selecting "Run with Powershell" </p>

 ![Run with Powershell](https://github.com/AlexandriasLibrary/PingCommander/blob/main/Images/Run%20with%20Powershell.png)

-If you are still having issues running this script you may need to verify that you are able to run unsigned Powershell scripts.
-Please verify by following these steps illustrated below.
+<p>If you are still having issues running this script you may need to verify that you are able to run unsigned Powershell scripts.<br>
+Please verify by following these steps illustrated below.<br>
-Search and select "Allow local Powershell scripts to be run without being signed"
+Search and select "Allow local Powershell scripts to be run without being signed"</p>

 ![Search Powershell](https://github.com/AlexandriasLibrary/PingCommander/blob/main/Images/Search%20Powershell.png)

-Toggle on "Change execution policy to allow local PowerShell scripts to run without being signing.
-Require signing for remote scripts."
+<p>Toggle on "Change execution policy to allow local PowerShell scripts to run without being signing.
+Require signing for remote scripts."</p>

 ![Toggle](https://github.com/AlexandriasLibrary/PingCommander/blob/main/Images/Toggle%20Powershell%20Execution%20On.png)